PatriceVignola/cpp-kzg-ceremony-client/README.md

                        https://seq.ceremony.ethereum.org)
   -a, --auth arg       Authentication provider to use.
 Choices: [ethereum,
                        github] (default: ethereum)
-  -n, --no-signing     Disable the signing of the contribution.
-Although
+  -e, --entropy arg    Type of entropy to use for the first layer.
-                       signing contributions is not mandatory, it is recommended to verify that the contributions listed
+                       Additional CSPRNG entropy will be applied on top of it.
+Choices: [stdin] (default: stdin) -n, --no-signing     Disable the signing of the contribution.
+Although signing contributions is not mandatory, it is recommended to verify that the contributions listed